OpenVT/playground/README.md

 # playground
-Playground for devs to test and share simple ideas.
+Playground for devs to test and share simple models and ideas.